 It takes us about six hours (including breaks) to walk 11.5km, and the elevation gain is 810m.

 Besalí peak is the lowest peak in this trip, although it has better views than most of the peaks in Andorra: the whole Ordino valley, the Valira del Nord area and the Font Blanca, Estanyo, Serrera, Cabaneta, Casamanya, and many more peaks can be looked up from the summit.

 If the fitness level of the group is high enough, we can climb Font Blanca peak (2903m) instead, which is located between Andorra and France.
 That makes the walk two hours longer.

 Either way, it’s an enjoyable hike.

-On our last day in Andorra, we drive to the starting point of the last hike of our weekend tour in Andorra.
+After breakfast, we drive to the starting point of the last hike of our weekend tour in Andorra.

 Tristaina is a challenging peak with some very steep parts.
 Ropes are not necessary but you should be used to walking on rough terrain.
 What people love most is the view of the French side from the summit; there are plenty of deep-blue lakes, and sometimes the landscape below is covered by clouds so you feel you are flying like a bird.

-The ascent is not too long (6.5km, 750m elevation gain, five hours), so you have time to travel back to Barcelona after it.
+The ascent is not too long (6.5km, 750m elevation gain, five hours), so we have time to travel back to Barcelona after it.

 More details about this hike here.

-We will spend three nights, full-board, in the Sorteny staffed mountain hut, which caters diners, breakfasts and packed lunches four us.
-It is strategically situated in the best Andorra natural park for flora lovers.
+We will spend three nights, full-board, in a hotel in El Serrat, which caters diners, breakfasts and packed lunches four us.
+It is strategically situated in the best Andorra natural park for flora lovers, the Sorteny natural park.